 In the video above, a registered dietitian explains why people with arthritis should eat certain foods and avoid others.
 It's interesting that nightshades are on her avoid list, yet unlike the case for the other foods she doesn't discuss them.
 Perhaps this reflects the controversy about nightshades and their effects.

 Elimination diets can be time consuming to carry out.
 A food must be removed from the diet for several weeks so that all traces of the food and its metabolites can be removed from the body.
 In the case of a nightshade exclusion diet, it also takes time to discover if only one nightshade or if all nightshades need to be eliminated from the diet.
 A person may discover that some nightshades need to be restricted to occasional ingestion instead of being completely eliminated from the diet.

 Nightshade vegetables have great nutritional and health benefits.
 It's important that you don't eliminate any of them from your diet (except during a short-term exclusion diet) unless this is necessary to reduce pain.

 Despite the potential problems, an elimination diet could be very helpful.
 The time and effort required to determine whether foods affect your arthritis and to identify the specific foods that cause problems could be well worthwhile if the result is pain reduction or relief.

-Potato plant poisoning - green tubers and sprouts from the National Institutes of Health
+- Potato plant poisoning by green tubers and sprouts from the National Institutes of Health